nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-12-10-merry-christmas/index.md

 ---
 title: Merry Christmas
-description: "Celebrate the season with heartfelt eCards from the Hinshelwood family!
-Share joy and laughter this Christmas with fun ElfYourself creations."
+description: Celebrate the season with heartfelt eCards from the Hinshelwood family!
+Share joy and laughter this Christmas with fun ElfYourself creations.
 date: 2008-12-10
 creator: Martin Hinshelwood
 id: "154"